Head of Training

 Carolyn Nicholls BA (Hons) MA, MA, MSTAT, OCN founder

 Carolyn Nicholls trained as an Alexander Technique teacher with Walter and Dilys Carrington and graduated in 1982.
 Carolyn spent a year as Dilys's apprentice, learning the systematic approach to the training of new students in the use of their hands.
-Her first MA is in Alexander Teacher Training, concentrating on the 'Analysis of the Specialised Use of the Hands in Alexander Technique Teaching'.
-She gained a distinction for her Masters research study from the University of East London, by work based learning. her second was in Creative Writing and she encourages students to write fluently about the Alexander Technique.
+Her first MA (University of East London) is in Alexander Teacher Training and she gained a distinction for her Masters research study.
+Her second MA was in Creative Writing from West Dean College (Sussex University accredited) and she encourages students to write fluently about the Alexander Technique.
 She founded The Brighton Alexander Technique College in January 2003.
-Carolyn runs postgraduate refresher courses both here and overseas and has taught in Australia, New Zealand, Germany, Holland, Ireland, Sweden and Mexico.
+Carolyn runs postgraduate refresher courses both here and overseas and has taught in Australia, New Zealand, Germany, Holland, Ireland, Sweden,Denmark and Mexico.
 She has given three F. M. Alexander Annual Memorial lectures and was named as a 2nd generation teacher at the 8th International Congress of Alexander Teachers.
 Lugano, Switzerland August 2008.
-Her book Body, Breath and Being - a new guide to the Alexander Technique, is available from HERE Her new book The Posture Workbook is now available from Amazon Carolyn is an AT advisor to the ASPEN trail, an NHS funded trial looking at the effectiveness of AT on lower back pain.
+Her book Body, Breath and Being - a new guide to the Alexander Technique, is available from HERE Her second book The Posture Workbook is now available from Amazon.
+Carolyn is an AT advisor to the GREAT trail, a clinical trial looking at the effectiveness of AT on lower back pain.
 This is run by Prof. Paul Little of Southampton University.

 Deputy Head of Training